 Are short ribs tender?

-Short ribs can also be cooked over a high heat for a relatively short time, but in most case they would be marinated first.
+Short ribs can also be cooked over high heat for a relatively short time, but in most cases, they would be marinated first.
 An example is the Korean dish kalbi.

 How to make Slow Cooker Short Ribs